Car insurance for non-UK residents

 Getting temporary or expat car insurance means you won’t have to worry about adjusting your current policy or taking out an annual one.

-It also offers you comprehensive insurance.
-That’s the highest level of cover – and it protects you, your vehicle and third parties.
+Temporary car insurance for visitors to the UK also offers you comprehensive cover, the highest level of car insurance.
+Comprehensive short-term car insurance for non-UK residents protects you, your vehicle and third parties.

 What if I’m bringing my own car to the UK?